BaronLip/Emmas_Challenge/README.md

 #### ABOUT:
 This was a coding challenge shared with me from Emma, a fellow cohort student.
 I decided to take the challenge on for practice.

 #### STEPS:
 - ~~Add cancel functionality to editModal.~~
-- Add edit functionality to editModal.
+- ~~Add edit functionality to editModal.~~
+- How would you refresh the DOM after data is saved?
 - Break out code into modules.
 - Complete CSS so it's not completely janky.

 #### LEARNINGS:
+- Structuring nested objects.
+- Using dot notation to utilize object data.
 - CSS insertBefore.
 - Arrow functions and returns still.
+-
 - Closures???
+(Wasn't )
 - Controlled form & setting data attributes.

 #### NOTE: